bitrix24/b24restdocs/api-reference/imopenlines/openlines/relations.md

 {% note alert "TO-DO _not exported to prod_" %}

-- from Sergey’s file: how lines, chats, sessions, employees, and external users are connected.
+- from Sergei's file: how lines, chats, sessions, employees, and external users are connected.

 {% endnote %}